How DEVO – like Cassandra – saw the future, tried to warn us, and was widely ignored

 “satire eventually becomes reality”,

 which, after an email exchange with Dator – who approved of the idea, but suggested a variant [Priv.
-Comm.] – seems better expressed as:
+Comm.] – seemed better expressed as:

 “satire eventually becomes indistinguishable from reality”.